Skip to content

 Quantity is also an issue - you need to keep it filled!

-Especially at the beginning of your sales funnel, the more targeted leads you can qualify, the more deals you can close.
-Ryan says:
+The more targeted leads you qualify, especially at the beginning of your sales funnel, the more deals you can close.

 “Your sales funnel is your opportunity pipeline, and that’s where most people fail.
 They think they want a wide funnel filled with deals so that they look busy.
 But that’s a bad thing.”